sdiehl/wiwinwlh/tutorial.md

                                  -- wrapped in the Just context.
 ```

-When a bottom defined in terms of error is invoked it typically will not generate
+Invoking a bottom defined in terms of ``error`` typically will not generate any
-any position information, but the function used to provide assertions ``assert``
+position information.
+However, ``assert``, which is used to provide assertions,
-can be short circuited to generate position information in the place of either
+can be short-circuited to generate position information in the place of either
-``undefined`` or ``error`` call.
+``undefined`` or ``error`` calls.

 ~~~~ {.haskell include="src/01-basics/fail.hs"}
 ~~~~